DIY Iron-On T-Shirts and Onesies: How to Make Custom Tees Like a Pro

 Cricut Easy Press, pressing mat and ironing mat for making iron on tee shirts and other iron on clothes. diy iron on tees at DearCreatives.com

-Now your design is ready to iron on your tee shirt or onesie.
-Heat up your EasyPress if you didn’t iron out wrinkles remember to before you iron on your design.
+Now your design is ready to be ironed on your T-shirt or onesie.
+Heat your EasyPress if you didn't iron out wrinkles.
+Remember to do it before you iron on your design.
 Pull out your protective sheet to place over your onesie (or tee-shirt).

 ironing mat covering a onsie with a iron on design ready to be set with an Easy Press iron on tool.
 DearCreatives.com

-1. Your surface needs to be flat and protected *use an ironing mat or folded towel under your tee shirt or baby onesie
+1. Your surface needs to be flat and protected.
+Note: Use an ironing mat or folded towel under your T-shirt or baby onesie

 2. You might need to add a towel or wash rag inside the onesie to make the tee-shirt the same level as the sleeve seams (and ensure the design and heat press meet the material evenly)

-3. Use an acrylic ruler to make sure your design is straight as possible, lay design the way you will read it (see image below) make adjustments before ironing on (with heat press or iron)
+3. Use an acrylic ruler to make sure your design is as straight as possible, lay the design the way you will read it (see image below), make adjustments before ironing on (with a heat press or iron)

 4. Follow your heat-press directions (It will vary by materials used (standard iron-on, metallic, glitter… and whether you are using a pressing mat or towel)

-5. For setting recommendations go to Cricut.com scroll down to the bottom to the section that shows Learn Now click on it, then click on Cricut EasyPress interactive reference guide.
+5. For setting recommendations, go to Cricut.com, scroll down to the bottom of the section that shows Learn Now, click on it, then click on Cricut EasyPress interactive reference guide.
 It will show you temps and times.
-Put in your materials and it will give you temperatures for heat pressing.
+Put in your materials, and it will give you temperatures for heat pressing.

-6. For mine used as shown above, I preheated for 5 seconds, then applied heat for 30 seconds and Post heat the back (leaving liner on!) for 15 sec.
-Let it cool almost all the way, and peeled off liner from design.
+6. For mine used as shown above, I preheated for 5 seconds, then applied heat for 30 seconds, and post-heat the back (leaving the liner on!) for 15 sec.
+Let it cool almost all the way, and peel off the liner from the design.
 (100% cotton material, pressing mat, protective liner)

-How to remove the film and leave the design on the tee-shirt
+How to remove the film and leave the design on the T-shirt or onesie

 Waiting for the iron on to cool to peel off the iron on lining paper.
 DIY at DearCreatives.com

-When just about all the way cool or cooled completely remove the liner from tee shirt design.
-PRO TIP: If it’s still too warm it will peel the design right off the tee-shirt.
-If you make a tee shirt tag me on social media @DearCreatives or pop by our Facebook page and share a photo of your project with us!
+When just about all the way cool or cooled completely, remove the liner from the tee shirt design.
+PRO TIP: If it's still too warm, it will peel the design right off the T-shirt.
+If you make a t-shirt, tag me on social media @DearCreatives or pop by our Facebook page and share a photo of your project with us!

 Sweet Dreams Onesie iron on tee shirt © 2018 Theresa Huse DearCreatives.com

-Gift it, make a bunch of tee shirts or onesies for a baby shower.
+Gift it, make a bunch of DIY Iron-On T-Shirts or onesies for a baby shower.
 Just insert baby!

-Just getting started?
+Just getting started making DIY Iron-On T-Shirts?
 Or looking for gifts for the holidays?

 Looking for more Crafts?